Medhachalla/rag-document-intelligence/README.md

 # DocSense AI

-A production-style Retrieval Augmented Generation (RAG) document intelligence system that allows users to upload PDF documents, perform semantic search over their contents, and generate AI-powered answers with source citations.
+A production-style Retrieval Augmented Generation (RAG) document intelligence platform that allows users to upload PDF documents, perform semantic search over their contents, and generate AI-powered answers grounded with source citations.

-The system combines modern search infrastructure with local AI inference by using vector embeddings, ChromaDB retrieval, and Ollama-powered LLM generation.
+The system combines modern AI application architecture with production backend engineering practices:

+* Document ingestion pipelines
+* Vector similarity search
+* Local LLM inference
+* REST API architecture
+* React frontend
+* Containerized deployment
+* Service-to-service communication

-The goal of this project is to explore how production RAG systems are designed: document ingestion pipelines, vector databases, retrieval strategies, API architecture, and reliable AI application engineering.
+The goal of this project is to explore how real-world AI-powered document systems are designed, including ingestion workflows, retrieval systems, API architecture, frontend integration, and reliable deployment patterns.

+---

+# Why I Built This

+Modern teams store large amounts of information inside documents such as technical documentation, research papers, internal guides, and product manuals.

+Traditional document search relies heavily on keyword matching, which makes it difficult to find relevant information when users do not know the exact wording used inside a document.

+I built DocSense AI to explore how modern AI-powered knowledge systems solve this problem using Retrieval Augmented Generation (RAG).

+The project focuses on building a complete document intelligence workflow:

+* Ingesting unstructured documents
+* Converting text into semantic vector representations
+* Performing similarity-based retrieval
+* Generating grounded AI responses
+* Providing citations so users can verify answers

+Beyond the AI component, this project explores production application engineering:

+* Designing maintainable backend APIs
+* Separating business logic into services
+* Building a complete React application
+* Running AI models locally
+* Containerizing services using Docker
+* Creating reproducible environments

 ---